 - English Language Preparatory Courses (FPEL) consists of six courses.

-- Mathematics Preparatory Courses(FPMT) consists of two courses.
-Students complete one course per semester.
+- Mathematics Preparatory Courses(FPMT) consists of one course.
+Students complete this course in one semester.

 - Information Technology Preparatory Courses (FPCS) consists of one course.
 Students complete this course in one semester.

-Teaching at the university commences on Sunday 6/9/2016.
+Teaching at the university commences 9/2018.
 At that stage, students are expected to have finalized their accommodation, transportation arrangements, and to have found the location of their classrooms.
 Students will be registered automatically in their preparatory courses by the CPS Registration Office.
 Classroom numbers are given in the timetables provided by the Deanship of Admissions and Registration (A&R).